 For more about other beaches, see Great beaches of lakes country.

 Swimmers play at the mouth of the Gooseberry River on Lake Superior.

 Swimming in Lake Superior

-This lake, whose temperature barely fluctuates from 40 degrees year-round, is barely tolerable.
+This lake, whose temperature barely fluctuates from 40 degrees year-round, is barely tolerable for swimming.
 But when a strong wind blows in from the northeast, the surface water warms up and pushes out the cold water.

 Then you can swim from the beautiful sand beach of Duluth's Park Point Recreation Area, across the Aerial Lift Bridge from Canal Park and off 43rd Street.
 There are lifeguards, but pay attention when rip-current warnings are posted.